AntonPopoff/android-color-wheel/README.md

 It is impossible to pick all different colors from HSV Color Wheel since it is 2 dimensional and value(brightness) component of it is always set to `1f`.

 To compensate it you can use `GradientSeekBar` and it's `setBlackToColor(color)` extensions.
-This method sets black color as a
-`start` color and provided color as an `end` color.
-This gives you a possibility to pick additional shades of the color selected from `ColorWheel`.
+This method sets black color as `start` color and provided color as `end` color.
+This gives you a possibility to pick additional shades of a color selected from `ColorWheel`.

 ### Additional Customazing